AiOS · Playbooks

 Inside a Playbook

-Not just a collection of prompts.
-Each Playbook combines steps, prompts, verification, data handling, and samples into one standard.
+Not software, and not just a collection of prompts.
+Each Playbook combines workflow steps, copy-ready prompts, verification checks, data-handling guidance, and safe sample materials into one standard.

 Example — from the HR / People function